Spacial/awesome-systools/README.md

 * [fero](https://github.com/coreos/fero): YubiHSM2-backed signing server
 * [iptables-essentials](https://github.com/trimstray/iptables-essentials): Iptables Essentials: Common Firewall Rules and Commands.
 * [tls-what-can-go-wrong](https://github.com/hannob/tls-what-can-go-wrong): TLS - what can go wrong?
+* [nftables](https://www.funtoo.org/Package:Nftables): nftables is the successor to iptables.
+It replaces the existing iptables, ip6tables, arptables and ebtables framework.
+It uses the Linux kernel and a new userspace utility called nft. nftables provides a compatibility layer for the ip(6)tables and framework.

 #### Tokens